Max-SDSharp/raspberry-awards-api/README.md

 # Movie Awards Intervals API

 ## Description
 This API provides endpoints to retrieve information about movie producers with the longest and shortest intervals between consecutive awards.
+The system utilizes an in-memory database powered by SQLite, offering lightweight and efficient data storage directly within the application.

 ## Installation